18F/open-source-program/pages/maintainer_guidelines.md

     * Encourage proposals before big changes
     * "Show me the code"
 * WIP PRs are ok
-* Instruct if you prefer commits be rebased
+* Instruct if you prefer commits be rebased, or if there's any other specific [style guidelines](#style) to be followed

 ### The license